fun-with-serverless/building-serverless-using-iac/docs/aws-sam/get-subscribers.md

 One of the benefits of AWS SAM is its ease of event-based integration with additional AWS services like SQS, SNS, API Gateway, etc. To add event integration, all you need to do is add an `Event` attribute with the relevant configuration.

 In our case, we are integrating with API Gateway.
 We define the base URL path using curly braces, like `/{group}/subscribers`.
 This means that whenever an external client accesses the API, it needs to supply the group it wants to pull.
 The integration here is proxy-based, so all paths and headers are passed directly to the Lambda function as part of the event variable.
 You can easily retrieve the path parameter by using `event.get("pathParameters", {}).get("group")` in the code.

+## Exercises
+* Remove the policy from the Lambda definition.
+Try invoking the Lambda.
+What happens, and why?
+??? tip
+    1. Use AWS CloudWatch to debug your Lambda function.
+    2. Type "CloudWatch" in the search bar, then go to "Logs" -> "Log Groups" and search for your Lambda function by name.
+* Improve the response JSON by adding an attribute that contains the number of items, in addition to the list itself.
+* Add the DynamoDB table name to the `Output` section of the `template.yaml` file.
+??? tip
+    1. Look at the Return values section in https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html
+    2. Use `!Ref` or `!Sub` to pull the value.